saurabhuja/saurabhuja/README.md

 ### Oracle India Pvt Ltd, Bangalore (Oct 2017 - Present)
 #### Principal Member Technical Staff
 - **Key Contributions:**
-  - Developed Ansible Framework to build and deploy Oracle RAC on Docker & Podman with Blockdevices and NFS Storage Devices.
+  - Developing Ansible Framework to build and deploy Oracle RAC on Docker & Podman with Blockdevices and NFS Storage Devices.
-  - Developed a Kubernetes (K8S) operator through Golang for RAC Database.
+  - Developing a Kubernetes (K8S) operator through Golang for RAC Database.
 This operator streamlined the deployment and management of database instances, enhancing efficiency and reliability.
   - Implemented Continuous Integration/Continuous Deployment (CI/CD) pipelines for the Identity project (IDCS) using Ansible and Terraform.
 This involved automating build, test, and deployment processes, leading to faster delivery cycles and improved quality.
   - Managed Cloud Infrastructure Provisioning of the IDCS product in Oracle Cloud, ensuring regular upgrades, stability, and high availability.
 This involved configuration management, monitoring, and optimization of cloud resources.